onedami/personal-website/content/home/experience.md

   location = "Nigeria"
   date_start = "2011-09-01"
   date_end = "2012-09-01"
-  description = "As part of a 2-man ABAP team, we contributed to the implementation of SAP HCM solution at FIRS (Nigeria's equivalent of UK's HRMS) and supported SAP HCM solution at NLNG."
+  description = """As part of a 2-man ABAP team, we contributed to the implementation of SAP HCM solution at FIRS (Nigeria's equivalent of UK's HRMS) and supported SAP HCM solution at NLNG.
  I was involved in:
   *	Writing FIRS' custom payroll program
   * Data migration from the legacy system using Legacy System Migration Workbench (LSMW) and Batch Data Communication BDC tools.